THIRD PARTY SERVICES INFORMATION FOR PARENTS

 Our school provides access to Department of Education online services.
 These enhance the contemporary learning opportunities available to students and the range of teaching tools available to staff to deliver the Western Australian Curriculum.

-I am writing to seek approval for your child to be given access to these online services.
+I am writing to seek approval for your child to be given access to these online services in 2023.

 The Department’s online services currently provide students with access to: